aleccresencio/LBYCPD2_OPAA/README.md

-# LBYCPD2_OPAA
+# OPAA - Online Platform for Academic Advising
 LBYCPD Project - 2nd Year Term 2 DLSU

 This repository contains the code of OPAA which will be the final project for LBYCPD2.

+Currently, academic advisers reach out to their students using their emails.
+There may be cases where a student may not read the email that has been sent to him/her or the email might have been flooded with other emails.
+This program may solve that problem.
-OPAA stands for Online Platform for Academic Advising which is a program that would assist students and

-their respective academic advisers to effectively interact with one another.
+The Online Platform for Academic Advising is a management system portal made specifically for a more optimized interaction between the students of De La Salle University and their respective academic advisers.

 # Requirements:
 ### Programming Languages